supplementary-materials/BridgedGNN/README.md

 # BridgedGNN
-Source code of Bridged-GNN （Knowledge Bridge Learning)
+Source code of Bridged-GNN, a method following the paradigm of Knowledge Bridge Learning (KBL).